lazysegtree/superfile/Notes.md

 - [ ] spf used to freeze for .pdf and  .pptx, any other extension it could freeze ?
 - [ ] Processes sometimes just get stuck forever (ex : copy and paste in windows at this point of commit).

+- [ ] More resiliency in case of config file / log file cant be opened/created.

 ## Refractoring
 - [ ] Code duplication in model_render.filePreviewPanelRender for text files.
 - [ ] Constants like "\n --- " + icon.Error + " Error open file ---" should be defined at one place